Lana-abdel/Assignment-1/readme.txt

 • Known bugs, issues or limitations.
     There are no known bugs or issues, however there are only 3 limitations.
-The program does not take into account that the sections must be balanced, and and this program doesn't keep track of the reason for why students did not get into a course and does not take into account if students desired number of courses is 1 everyone is placed in atleast 2 unless their desired was 0 or only 1 of the classes they listed is not full.
+The program does not take into account that the sections must be balanced, and and this program doesn't keep track of the reason for why students did not get into a course and does not take into account if students desired number of courses is 1 everyone is placed in at least 2 unless their desired was 0 or only 1 of the classes they listed is not full.
 Everything else is implemented.
     ***note I did not keep track of all my output files because I have the File.delete?(file) everytime I ran but I included the last two output files I tested with from inputs example.csv and course.csv and the output was not completely right***